 There are many products on the market that control ticks.
 Some are over the counter; others are prescription, only available through your veterinarian.
 Whether one purchases an over the counter or prescription product, it is a good idea to consult your veterinarian first.

 Some of the safest and most effective products that your veterinarian may recommend include topical spot-on products and certain tick collars.
 Topical spot-on products are generally applied on the skin between your pet’s shoulders once a month.
 Some are effective against other parasites as well (i.e. fleas, internal parasites).
-Systemic topical products include Frontline® and Frontline Plus® (fipronil with or without methoprene, an insect growth regulator) and Revolution® (selamectin).
+Systemic topical products include Frontline® and Frontline Plus® (fipronil with or without methoprene, an insect growth regulator), Revolution® (selamectin), Bravecto (lasts 3 months), and Seresto (collar that lasts 8 months).
 Tick products for dogs should NEVER be used on cats because severe toxicity and death may occur.